London’s Fulham & Parsons Green Neighbourhood is Trendy and Trending

 Well-heeled travellers, parents of those living in the area and those wanting a five-star-feel accommodation in London (Fulham).

-The tube--around the corner from Barclay House London B&B and all the red buses at Fulham Broadway lead to everywhere that you want to go, whether its up the Kings Road for shopping or up the Fulham Road for the Victoria and Albert Museum and South Ken.
+The tube around the corner from our BnB Parsons Green and all the red buses at Fulham Broadway lead to everywhere that you want to go, whether its up the Kings Road for shopping or up the Fulham Road for the Victoria and Albert Museum and South Ken.

 For our B&B guests seeking something worthy of Rick Steves but yet to be discovered by him, Fulham Palace at Putney Bridge offers 500 years of architectural history.
 Explore the arboretum started by the Bishops of London whose clergy, sent to the New World, sent back specimens of Sequoias, American Maples and other majestic species.
 The Cafe in the Georgian side of the Palace has some of the best cakes and breads made at the Jamie Oliver bakery.